hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex1/ex1-step1.md

    From this input, the bot infers the `OrderFlowers` intent and prompts for slot data.
 When you provide all of the required slot data, the bot fulfills the intent (`OrderFlowers`) by returning all of the information to the client application (in this case, the console).
 The console shows the information in the test window.

    Specifically:
-   + In the statement "What day do you want the roses to be picked up?,"the term "roses" appears because the prompt for the `pickupDate` slot is configured using substitutions, `{FlowerType}`.
+   + In the statement "What day do you want the roses to be picked up?, "the term "roses" appears because the prompt for the `pickupDate` slot is configured using substitutions, `{FlowerType}`.
 Verify this in the console.
    + The "Okay, your roses will be ready..." statement is the confirmation prompt that you configured.
    + The last statement ("`FlowerType:roses...`") is just the slot data that is returned to the client, in this case, in the test window.
 In the next exercise, you use a Lambda function to fulfill the intent, in which case you get a message indicating that the order is fulfilled.